edgarcosta/endomorphisms/README.md

 ```
 to your `~/.gprc` file.
 This is an optional improvement.

-You should also install [`pascalmolin/hperiods`](https://github.com/pascalmolin/hcperiods) and include the path to its spec file in your `.magmarc` file.
+You should also install [`pascalmolin/hperiods`](https://github.com/pascalmolin/hcperiods) and include the path to its spec file in your `.magmarc` file, using `AttachSpec` in the same way as in the section on the Magma installation below (but with a different target spec file).
 This is not an optimal improvement; the package will not run without it.
 At any rate Molin--Neurohr's code makes numerical integration on curves far more stable and reliable, so you will want to install it.

-Finally, in order to decompose Jacobians, you will need [`curve_reconstruction`](https://github.com/JRSijsling/curve_reconstruction).
+Finally, in order to decompose Jacobians, you will need [`JRSijsling/curve_reconstruction`](https://github.com/JRSijsling/curve_reconstruction).
+If you do so, do not forget to once again include the path to its spec file in your `.magmarc` file.

 Additional prerequisite for older Magma versions
 --